7assanQ/YouTubeToMp3Mp4/README.md

 **Running YoutubeToMp3.exe**

 - Once this tool is runnning it will provide 2 options.
-  - 1) to convert YouTube to mp3.
+  - Option 1 to convert YouTube to mp3.
-  - 0) to exit the tool.
+  - Option 0 to exit the tool.

 - If option 1 is choosed then it will ask for the video URL.
 Just copy the URL of the video from YouTube and paste it in the tool then press ENTER.